 Proper hand washing is the best defense against germs and sickness.
-But even after a global pandemic, people still don’t know how or when to wash their hands.

 Have you ever: